Deliveroo aims for $12 billion market cap in biggest London debut in a decade

 Deliveroo has opted not to pursue a premium listing -- ruling it out of inclusion in the FTSE indices -- which allows founder and chief executive Will Shu to retain enhanced shareholder rights.

-In a short trading update, Deliveroo added that the total gross transaction value on its platform - which measures the total value of orders it receives - was up 121% in January and February this year compared to the same period in 2020.
+In a short trading update, Deliveroo added that the total gross transaction value on its platform was up 121% in January and February this year compared to the same period in 2020.

 “We have seen a strong start to 2021 and we are only at the start of an exciting journey in a large, fast-growing online food delivery market, with a huge opportunity ahead,” Shu said in a statement.